-This year I celebrated the 10th anniversary of the beginning of my artistic journey at Limmud Stockholm 2008.
+This year I celebrated the 10th anniversary of the beginning of my creative channel activation and artistic journey.

-The catalogue “for the Soul” is a collection of my main artworks with descriptions and interpretations as well as an invitation to create through sharing methods and inspirations.
+The interactive art catalogue “Creative Soul” is a collection of my main artworks with descriptions and interpretations as well as an invitation to create through sharing methods and inspirations.

 My artistic flight took several turns.

 I went to art school in Ukraine learning drawing, painting and ceramics.
 Yet the initial creative activation did not happen in school but much later in 2008 when I moved to Stockholm.